robmarkcole/HASS-Deepstack-object/README.md

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure face recognition and/or object detection.

-## Face Recognition
+## Face detection
-On you machine with docker, run Deepstack with the face recognition service active on port `5000`:
+Deepstack [face detection](https://deepstackpython.readthedocs.io/en/latest/facedetection.html) detects faces and their gender.
+On you machine with docker, run Deepstack with the face detection service active on port `5000`:
 ```
 sudo docker run -e VISION-FACE=True -v localstorage:/datastore -p 5000:5000 deepquestai/deepstack
 ```